nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Eventually the team decide to go with the second implementation, as we require multi-level workspaces and would like to create our own workspace for each feature.
-Aside from that the `Command` provide common functionality that many commands need hence reducing repetition of code.
+Aside from that the `Command` provides common functionality that many commands need hence reducing repetition of code.

 ### 4.4 Conflict Manager Implementation